f5devcentral/f5-agility-labs-automation/docs/class02/module1/lab1.rst

 |
 |

-In the response of the field you should see a response the the declaration is running.
+In the response body you should see that the declaration is running.

 .. image:: images/postman_06.png